paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-111-juvenile-justice-and-delinquency-prevention.md

 <a id="section-11298"></a>
 ## § 11298.
 Authority of Inspectors General
-**(a) In general** An Inspector General appointed under section 3 or 8G of the Inspector General Act of 1978 (5 U.S.C.
-App.) may authorize staff to assist the National Center for Missing and Exploited Children—
+**(a) In general** An Inspector General appointed under section 403 or 415 of title 5 may authorize staff to assist the National Center for Missing and Exploited Children—

 (1) by conducting reviews of inactive case files to develop recommendations for further investigations; and